Q4 Report 2017-2018

 - Correlation between the location and fundraising trends for startups

-The pie-chart represents the percentage distribution of top 14 sectors which were funded.
+Pie chart represents percentage distribution of top 14 funded sectors.
 A few observations are:

 - Enterprise Software retained its market leader position, saw investments coming up in sales and business management segment catering to following verticals: productivity and sales tools for email, account management and their health monitoring (churn, retention etc.), customer acquisition and retention platforms, business expense management software etc. Other software startups that were funded focused on enterprise solutions for online restaurant and order management, AR/VR creation platforms, connected and collaborative platform for schools, Digital Campus Platform, UX design software, commute tracking for multiple stakeholders.

 - FinTech, saw investments in platforms catering to algorithmic trading, investment and portfolio management, peer to peer lending, mutual funds investment, Personal Loan, Business Loans for SME.